RicardoIT-Web/c-soars_ltd/README.md

 ### Heroku

-* Create an account with Heroku if you dont already have one.
+* Create an account with Heroku if you don't already have one.
 [Heroku](https://www.heroku.com/) www.heroku.com

 ## Installing Project Requirements